Signs and symptoms of OCD

 OCD (obsessive-compulsive disorder) is a mental disorder that affects millions of people every year.
 The condition is characterized by reoccurring obsessive thoughts and compulsive behaviors.

 These obsessions trigger anxiety, which is then managed by performing compulsions that are repetitive concrete or mental behaviors.
 Compulsions may be that you wash your hands often and thoroughly, you get dressed in a certain way in the morning, you mumble a chant, collects things and so on.

 The way OCD is manifested differs from person to person, but common categories of compulsions are:

-Washing: The obsessive need to wash yourself often and thoroughly to avoid dirt and diseases.
+Washing: The obsessive need to wash yourself or things around you often and thoroughly to avoid dirt and diseases.

 Checking: The obsessive need to continually check things (that the oven is turned off, that the door is locked and so on) to avoid danger.